-Many times parents will find themselves trying to decide which two children to pair together.
-For our purposes let’s say we have three children aged 5 months (a girl still taking a night feeding but not usually waking otherwise), a 3 year old girl, and a 7 year old boy.
+Many times parents will find themselves trying to decide which two children to pair together when sharing rooms.
+There are a few factors to consider which may not be obvious at first.
+For our purposes, let’s say we have three children: one aged 5-months-old (a girl still taking a night feeding but not usually waking otherwise), a 3-year-old girl, and a 7-year-old boy.
 Let’s also say Mom and Dad need to split those three kiddos amongst two bedrooms.

 At first glance it would make the most sense to pair the two youngest children.
 After all, they’re both girls and the oldest is getting to the age where he likes to have some privacy.
-If I were in charge of pairing these kiddos, however, my first choice would be to pair the baby and the 7 year old and my second choice would be to pair the 3 and 7 year old together and allow the baby to have her own room.
+However, if I were in charge of pairing these kiddos, my first choice would be to pair the baby and the 7-year-old, and my second choice would be to pair the 3 and 7-year-old together and allow the baby to have her own room.

 The first thing you need to identify is which of your kids is the finickiest sleeper.
 Do you find your baby is extremely sensitive to other people?
 My oldest child seemed to wake at the drop of a feather when she was a baby.
 I always allowed her to sleep independently no matter what because pairing her with another human being during night sleep would definitely equal more night wakings.